trchopan/chop.dev/content/posts/my-journey-configuring-editors--featuring-vim-neovim-/index.md

 Do not be satisfied with your current working environment.
 Try out new tools, new techniques to approach things.

-As a Frontend Dev, try a new framework, try a new programming paradigm, like Functional programming.
+As a Frontend Dev, try a new framework, try a new programing paradigm, like Functional programing.

-As a programmer, try out a new programming language.
+As a programmer, try out a new programing language.
 New technology like new Database, New development stack like kubernetes, serverless, or build your own homelab etc.

 Another thing is do not let the hardship discourage you from exploring.